Back

 Causes of Burnout

 Burnout doesn't happen overnight; it's a slow process that builds up from ongoing stress.
+Here are some common factors that contribute to it:

 1. Excessive Demands: Being constantly overwhelmed by high expectations and pressure whether from work, home, or social situations without adequate breaks can lead to both physical and mental fatigue.